Billaferd/QuantumNexus/Designers/CoreSetDesignAndMechanics.md

 Psionics embodies the pinnacle of control, psychological warfare, and action denial.
 This domain does not seek to out-muscle the opponent; it seeks to systematically remove the opponent's capacity to participate in the game.
 It utilizes hand disruption to strip key pieces before they can be played and leverages the Synaptic Mark keyword to lock down enemy units, exhausting them and actively denying their participation in the alternating action sequence.

 Psionics acts as the natural predator to Magic's combo strategies by destroying the necessary components before execution.
+They fully exploit the native Evasion trait of Small units, sliding diagonally past impenetrable enemy walls to strike high-value assets.
 However, Psionics relies heavily on expensive, precise, single-target removal.
 This precision makes the domain wildly inefficient when facing the overwhelming numbers and highly redundant token-generation of a Divinity swarm strategy.

 ### **4.4 Divinity**

 Divinity is the domain of relentless attrition, inevitable scale, and the terrifying resilience of the horde.
 It utilizes overlapping synergy to turn every loss into an advantage.
 Units in this domain frequently possess the Zeal keyword, making them exceptionally difficult to permanently destroy, and the Martyrdom keyword, which triggers powerful effects upon their inevitable death.

 Divinity thrives in long, grinding conflicts.
-They organize their units into Phalanx formations, gaining immense statistical survival thresholds through spatial adjacency.
+They organize their units into Phalanx formations, gaining immense statistical survival thresholds through spatial adjacency while perfectly managing the 3-Weight quadrant capacity limit with defensive Phalanx lines and offensive Horde swarms.
 By swarming the board with Spirit tokens, Divinity easily overwhelms the precise, single-target defenses of Psionics.
 Their major weakness, however, is mass-damage artillery; a single, well-placed Technology board-wipe can decimate a heavily invested Phalanx in a single action.

 ## **Part V: Metagame Archetypes (The Quad-Cycle)**